sqorn/sqorn/docs/docs/operations.md

 * `isDistinctFrom: T => T => boolean`

 `.isDistinctFrom` returns whether its arguments are distinct.
-It is equivalent to `.neq` except it treats `null` as a value.
+It is equivalent to `.neq` except it treats `null` a value.

 Expression | Result
 -|-